 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This picture book is a hardcover edition that was published by Nancy Paulsen Books on May 15, 2014 and has 32 pages.
+picture book that was published by Nancy Paulsen Books on May 15, 2014 and has 32 pages.

 Explore it on Goodreads or Amazon.

 A standalone picture book for young children battling with the need to be first, uses third-person objective point-of-view.

 Parents will so get this one!
 Especially if their kids are as competitive as Hal and Martha, but I’m not sure that many are as combative as these two.